realworldocaml/book/en/foreign-function-interface.md

 `p <-@ v`   Write the value `v` to the address `p`.
 `p +@ n`    If `p` points to an array element, then compute the address of the `n`th next element.
 `p -@ n`    If `p` points to an array element, then compute the address of the `n`th previous element.

+There are also other useful non-operator functions available (see the Ctypes documentation), for example for pointer differencing and comparison.

 </note>